 All your language skills

-= Language CV!
+= The Language CV!

-Where to do a Language CV?
+What tools should be used to compile a Language CV?